MTZ-dev/Sloth/scripts/displacements_ORCA_desktop/README.md

   - Ensure that all required parameters (`nel`, `S_list`, `NDoubGtensor`) are provided.

 - **Support:**
-  - For assistance with the script, you may need to consult with me mikolaj,zychowicz@uj.edu.pl.
+  - For assistance with the script, you may need to consult with me mikolaj.zychowicz@uj.edu.pl.

 ---